CEQA/NEPA Documentation (Test)

 Fiber Optic Cable Installations and Subsequent Decommissioning Projects, San Luis Obispo County, California

-Project Name: Fiber Optic Cable Installations and Subsequent Decommissioning Projects, San Luis Obispo County, California Services: CEQA, Permitting, and Mitigation Monitoring Client: California State Lands Commission and AT&T
+Project Name: Fiber Optic Cable Installations and Subsequent Decommissioning Projects, San Luis Obispo County, California Services: CEQA, Permitting, and Mitigation Monitoring Client: California State Lands Commission and AT

 In addition to completing the necessary environmental assessments, Padre provided compliance monitors which entailed biologists, cultural resource specialists, and other technical experts being on-site during the offshore cable laying/burial operations, and documentation of onshore impacts from vehicle access and conduit excavation.
 Padre marine scientists were also responsible for reviewing applicant-provided videotapes of the offshore cable laying operations and for reporting on the effects of those operations on seafloor habitats along the offshore cable corridors.